tfmFerreira/Databank/README.md

 The project is open for contributions!

-Please consult [CONTRIBUTION.md](./CONTRIBUTION.md) for further information.
+Please consult [CONTRIBUTION.md](./CONTRIBUTION.md) and [Data Contribution](https://nmrlipids.github.io/FAIRMD_lipids/stable/dbcontribute.html) for further information.

 Do not hesitate contacting us via [databank@nmrlipids.fi](email:databank@nmrlipids.fi) if you have any questions or inquiries!